Post to the east Tooley Street

 Pickford’s Wharf.
 This belonged to the removal company and the warehouse and was typical of wharves of its period with its loading doors on each floor and hydraulic cranes.
 In the mid 19th it had giant pilasters to the river.
 It was originally built in 1864 by Fitch & Cozens, wharfingers as Phoenix Wharf.
 They constructed warehouses A & B and an enclosed brick and stone staircase.
 They extended forward from the previous river wall to give increased capacity and deeper water alongside.
 Goods doors were provided on both the river and landward sides.
 On an iron platform above the river at top floor level were boilers for working steam hoisting engines.
 The warehouses were then used for flour, hops and seeds.
 In 1882 it was taken over by the Phoenix Wharf Co. who were succeeded in 1897 by Pickford's & Co. who used A & B as granaries and C & D as a general warehouse, renaming the complex 'Pickford’s ' Wharf.
 The site was not used for their business as furniture removers, or depository owners.
 The Proprietors of Hay's Wharf Ltd took over in 1921 and premises became redundant in the 1960's.
 It now appears to ne flats.

 Winchester Palace site.
 Remains of the palace can be seen on the south side of the street.
 The complex covered other roads and wharves in the area – but the rose window here is the main thing visible.
 This was the town residence of the Bishops of Winchester from the 12th to the 17th with gardens which covered 60 - 70 acres.
-In the mid-12th Henry de Blois, Bishop of Winchester, acquired this land and a house was built in 1190 by Bishop Gifford.
+In the mid-12th Henry de Blois, Bishop of Winchester, acquired this land and a house was built in 1190 by Bishop Gifford., It was replaced by a house for Bishop William Wykham probably designed by Henry Yvele.
 Most notably the wedding of Joan Beaufort and James I of Scotland was held there when Henry Beaufort was Bishop of Winchester.
 Parts of the south and west walls survive and above are the remains of a rose window, restored in 1972, made up of an inserted hexagon with eighteen triangles around a smaller hexagon filled with radiating daggers of alternating widths.
 It is 13 feet across, and in a complete circle in shape.
 The last bishop to live here was Lancelot Andrews who died in 1626.
 During the Civil War it was a prison for political offenders and from 1663 let to various tenants.
 It was later sold to a flour factor.
 The buildings were burnt down in 1814 and only fragments remain.

 Winchester Wharf.
 Building on part of the site of the palace which was two Warehouses later linked.
 Built between 1814 and 1827 and the Waterfront.
 It was used by a number of businesses including a coal merchants and a seed crusher.
 It is now flats and businesses – allegedly called ‘Silicon Wharf’.